ietf-wg-dnsop/wg-materials/dnsop-ietf107/dnsop-ietf107-minutes.md

 https://datatracker.ietf.org/doc/slides-interim-2020-dnsop-01-sessa-slides-draft-tapril-ns2/

 Sam Weiler:  Child/Parent/both no restrictions. new record type that only appears on the parent is a can of worms.

 Matt Pounsett: if redesigning NS, remove the current ambiquity.

-Joe Abley:  Can allow clients to never use old polocy Peter van Dijk: Agree with Sam/Joe, as a resolver implementor, this is scary.
+Joe Abley:  Can allow clients to never use old policy

+Peter van Dijk: Agree with Sam/Joe, as a resolver implementor, this is scary.

 Alexander Dupuy: If done, present in parent, and in authority sections.

 Paul Hoffman:  Similiar to work done in ADD queue

 Ralf Weber: Stub/resolver different than resolver/authorative

 Ben Schwartz: Work like this is blocking current dprive work

 Chairs Action: Need work and discussion with ADD/DPRIVE/DNSOP chairs